by Ira Wallace

 Snap Beans: Make a new sowing of snap beans when the plants from the previous sowing develop their second set of true leaves (or when the "sprawling" plants begin to "stand up").
 We sow beans every 2-3 weeks throughout the summer, stopping 50-60 days before the average first frost.
 Be prepared to use row cover to protect your last crop from frosts.

 Summer Squash and Zucchini: Sow new summer squash and zucchini about once a month through July, beginning 2 weeks after your average last frost.
-For your last sowing, leave at least at least 60 days before your average last frost.
+For your last sowing, leave at least at least 60 days before your average first frost.
 Insect pests are generally worst for these crops during the hottest months, so late sowings actually have an advantage.
 You can keep the plants covered with row cover until the flowers begin to open, and by the time you uncover the plants to allow for pollination, the weather will have cooled and the pests have usually let up.
 (We find that moschata-type Tromboncino summer squash is actually hardy enough to be productive all summer long, so we don’t need to plant successions of this variety.)

-Cantaloupe and Muskmelon: We find that doing 2 plantings, an early planting after danger of frost has past and another at least 90 days before last frost, is just right for our needs.
+Cantaloupe and Muskmelon: We find that doing 2 plantings, an early planting after danger of frost has past and another at least 90 days before first frost, is just right for our needs.
 If you really love your melons, you can stretch the season further by starting a 3rd, extra-early planting indoors, about 3 weeks before the average last frost.
 Grow the plants up trellises to save space in your garden.

 Cucumber: We generally make 2 cucumber plantings, just as with muskmelon and cantaloupe.
 You can also push the season with a 3rd extra-early transplanted crop.
 If saving space is a concern, trellis your cucumbers.